garyfleming/the-board-whisperer/the-board-whisperer.md

 etc.

 ^ Why?
 The things we work on just aren't that evenly sliced.
 We should aim for small even slices, but few teams work well enough to nail this.
 Aiming for small is good.
 More importantly, the things we work on don't usually take the same length of time.
 Analysis, development, testing.
 It's unlikely they'll all take exactly the same length of time on a task, or even out over time.
 To be clear, I'm not saying one takes longer than the others: it's very task contextual.

+---

+# People != Resources

-Plus people aren't resources.
+^ Plus people aren't resources.
 They can't be interchanged.
 Different people will take different amounts of time to do the same thing for a while heap of reasons.
 And even that will vary day to day, dependant on external factors like mood, the weather etc. Don't worry about it.

 <!--
 ---